sprblm/dots-website/site/projects/web-monetization/index.md

 **Takeaways:** Managing money with multiple contributors on a single website is still not entirely straightforward with the Web Monetization API.
 Doing so requires extra effort on behalf of an organization’s IT manager or accountant to properly distribute payment to all contributors.
 The suggested [probabilistic revenue sharing pattern](https://webmonetization.org/docs/probabilistic-rev-sharing/) requires all contributors to sign up for a payment pointer and have separate bank accounts through a KYC process.
 Associating each payment pointer to a different bank/payment account isn't easy, and systems for invoice payout isn't in place.
 This approach is even yet more difficult to achieve when working with contributors of many different skill levels, time commitments, and abilities.
 Ideally in the future, Uphold will allow organizations to easily create and manage payment pointers, bank accounts, and invoicing.

-**Case Study #2: StreetMix**
+**Case Study #2: Streetmix**

-[StreetMix](https://streetmix.net/) is a collaborative civic engagement platform for urban design.
+[Streetmix](https://streetmix.net/) is a collaborative civic engagement platform for urban design.
 They are developing a two-tiered freemium model, through which users can pay money to access premium features.
 Patreon is their target payment platform, but the team also wanted to integrate the Web Monetization API as an alternative way for users to pay for subscriptions.
-The StreetMix team encountered two main challenges in doing so:
+The Streetmix team encountered two main challenges in doing so:

 * **Fixed subscription rates.** “Can we change the default rate people pay for a subscription?
 We haven't figured that out.
-StreetMix's model is not about being trapped in your site as long as possible.”
+Streetmix's model is not about being trapped in your site as long as possible.”
 The organization would benefit from a tutorial that provides guidance on how to ask users for a flat rate per month for access to premium content, rather per-visit payments.
-* **Technical mental models.** “We figured that requiring a browser extension wouldn’t work for StreetMix users.
+* **Technical mental models.** “We figured that requiring a browser extension wouldn’t work for Streetmix users.
 If they have a Coil account they can set up a street mix account and connect them.
 But it's been a struggle to integrate.
 Developer friendliness is a more pragmatic priority.
 In our brains we haven't separated Coil and the protocol itself.”

-**Takeaways:** The StreetMix team would appreciate more developer-facing tutorials on how to integrate their platform with Web Monetization.
+**Takeaways:** The Streetmix team would appreciate more developer-facing tutorials on how to integrate their platform with Web Monetization.
 They experienced confusion around the difference between the Interledger Protocol, Web Monetization API, and Coil.
 These difficulties could be an indication that the provided [introductory materials](https://webmonetization.org/docs) were unclear regarding which level of abstraction developers should be working with.
 Going forward, developers would benefit from the creation of an introductory checklist that offers insight into when they should, or should not, use an intermediary such as Coil in their platform.

 ## 3. Challenges